-Introduction: This line is taken from the lesson "Father, Dear Father" written by Raj kinger
+The lesson "Father, Dear Father" written by Raj Kinger

-About the Author: Raj kinger writes for the press, Father, Dear father is an article published in the English daily the Hindu.
+Raj Kinger writes for the press, Father, Dear father is an article published in the English daily the Hindu.

-Context: Father, Dear Father is an effective thought-provoking on the commentary on the education system prevailing now.
+Father, Dear Father is an effective thought-provoking on the commentary on the education system prevailing now.
 It highlights the defects in the mindsets of parents, learners, teachers, and government bodies.
 The short write-up is in the form of a letter to a father.

-Rahul is a class topper in his school.
+Rahul is a class topper in his school, his first rank slips to the second.
+He write a letter to his father raising several questions about our education system he believes that education should give a feel of life.
 The son explains to his father that whatever he learns in school has no practical application.
 The word comma 'think' makes him reflect on several issues including many pitfalls in our education systems.
 As his rose plant almost died, he asked his biology teacher what he should do, to save it and she was cross.
 The teacher did not think Rahul's question relevancy in her class, so she asked him to approach the gardener for advice.
-Rahul says " We learn about pesticides, but we do not know to use them".
+Rahul says "We learn about pesticides, but we do not know to use them".
 Rahul's fears is that if he were to meet Newton face to face, he would fail to recognize him, as he is so busy in learning about him.